Transformers (film series): Visual Effects Society Awards

+Home media

+The films have been successful in domestic home video sales and have grossed over $890 million.

 Other media

 In addition to the films, the film series has a promotional expanded series that is set both before and after the events of the films.
 This includes comic books, video games, and novels.
 While the novels are partially based on the films themselves, and the video games are not in the same continuity as the films, the comic books and graphic novels are in the same continuity and fill in several parts of the stories from the films.
 Also, Transformers: The Ride 3D is an amusement ride based on the film series.
 The ride introduced a new character, Autobot Evac, voiced by Dustin James Leighton.